Skip to Content

 For example, an officer observes a driver driving erratically on the road.
 They may suspect that the driver is under the influence based on the circumstances.

 However, reasonable suspicion is not enough to arrest someone.
 An officer must have a warrant and/or probable cause to make an arrest.
-This is a requirement for arrest and means that the officer has concrete evidence that a crime may occur, is in progress, or was already committed.
+This is a requirement for arrest and means that the officer has concrete evidence that a crime may occur, is in progress, or has already committed.

 Using the previous example, if the officer pulls over the driver and finds several empty liquor bottles in the passenger seat and the driver is visibly intoxicated, they have probable cause to arrest the driver for a DUI.
 Maintaining probable cause is a crucial part of a criminal trial.
 The prosecutor must prove beyond a reasonable doubt that the defendant committed the crime using evidence to support probable cause.